dotnet/roslyn/docs/features/nullable-reference-types.md

 NullableAttribute(1) should be placed on a type parameter definition that has a `class!` constraint.
 NullableAttribute(2) should be placed on a type parameter definition that has a `class?` constraint.
-Other forms of NullableAttribute ar not emitted on type parameter definitions and are not specially recognized on them.
+Other forms of NullableAttribute are not emitted on type parameter definitions and are not specially recognized on them.

 The `NullableAttribute` type declaration is synthesized by the compiler if it is not included in the compilation, but is needed to produce the output.